 It often depends on your response and whether or not you feel out of control.
 Ask yourself, "Does my emotion match the situation?" or "I don’t know why I lost it; I just couldn’t help it."
 Do you find yourself experiencing an emotion and you’re not sure why?
 For example, do you feel deep sadness in situations that aren’t sad?
 Are you sitting at work and just can’t shake your anger?
 Do you fly off the handle?
 Do you dwell on the past and just can’t get it out of your head?
 These triggers happen for everyone, but when it starts to interfere in your everyday life, it’s time to think about dealing with the past pain and hurt.

 One of the best ways to help you cope more effectively is to visit a mental health therapist and discuss your experiences and your reactions.
 There are many tools and interventions used to help individuals overcome their past and focus on the present so that they can build a healthier future.
 Therapists are trained in helping you understand how your triggers from your past can interfere in your current life.

 Marsha Linehan, the developer of Dialectical Behavior Therapy, has created some excellent tools to help clients navigate past trauma.
-She works with clients who experience a high level of distress in their lives and engage in suicidal or unhealthy self-harm behavior.
+She works with clients who experience a high level of distress in their lives and engage in suicidal or unhealthy self-harm behaviour.
 Part of her philosophy is that bad things DO happen to good people, and she has developed the concept of "radical acceptance" which means that we can develop an understanding of accepting the past.
 Referred to as "distress tolerance," there are a few things that you can tell yourself when you are going through a rough patch: